 9. Make sure to ask your own questions at the end of the interview: What is the nurse-to-patient ratio?
 How do you go about scheduling?
 How much autonomy do you give nurses to decide what’s best for each patient’s care?
 What makes this facility unique compared to other hospitals/care facilities in the area?

-10. Save questions about salary, benefits and financial support for continuing education until after you’ve received a job offer.
+10. Save questions about salary, benefits, nursing employment contract and financial support for continuing education until after you’ve received a job offer.

 General interview reminders: Ask for a tour of the facility to check out the environment and to meet your potential future colleagues.
 Remember to always send a thank-you note, whether you’ve decided this is the job for you or not.
 A handwritten note that is mailed following your interview stands out the most.